Are Great Graphics and Catchy Music Enough to Make a Blockbuster Movie?

 Where can I stream The Super Mario Bros.
 Movie?

-It will be available to stream on Peacock mid-late May on Peacock.
-It should be available on Netflix late 2023.
+It will be available to stream on Peacock on August 3, 2023.
+It should be available on Netflix in late 2023.

 Is The Super Mario Bros.
 Movie streaming on Disney+?